mskperera/Smart-Energy-Meter/README.md

 ## Feedback

 We value your feedback!
-If you have any suggestions, questions, or concerns, please don't hesitate to contact us at [support@fidaenergymeter.com](mailto:support@fidaenergymeter.com).
+If you have any suggestions, questions, or concerns, please don't hesitate to contact us at [support@energymeter.com](mailto:support@ergymeter.com).

-## About Us

-FIDA Smart Energy Meter is developed by FIDA Technologies, a leading provider of energy management solutions.
-Our mission is to empower individuals and businesses to make informed decisions about energy usage and contribute to a sustainable future.